klleung72781/fintech_bootcamp/assignments/20200627/README.md

 **What technologies would this additional product or service utilize?**\
-This requires Stripe to work with a hardware manufacturer to develop a mobile contactless reader and update its existing mobile app to allow a direct integration.
+This requires Stripe to work with a hardware manufacturer to develop a mobile contactless reader and update its existing mobile app to add a payment capturing feature.

 **Why are these technologies appropriate for your solution?**\
 Contact-less/mobile payment is the future of retail commerce.
 Tech conglomerates like Apple, Samsung and Google has invested very heavily in capturing this market.
-If Stripe can create a tight integration with the platforms these companies offer it should allow it continue its growth.
+Offering a tight integration with these platforms allow it to continue its growth.